 After surgery, you should also be careful if you suddenly stand up as you may feel light headed.
 Take your time and be careful when going from the lying down position to standing.
 Once you do get back into your exercise routine 3 or 4 days after surgery, you should begin with light activities.
 You can practice yoga, walk around your neighborhood or lightly stretch in your living room.

-While it may be tempting to run a marathon and burn some calories after take some time off from exercise, doing so can be dangerous.
+While it may be tempting to do some high intensity training and burn some calories after taking some time off from exercise, doing so can be dangerous.
 It’s far safer to slowly get back into the swing of your exercise routine.
 If you notice any pain, breathing problems, or other complications while resuming exercise, stop immediately and consult Dr. Levitin.

 If you smoke, you should avoid smoking throughout the entire healing process.
 Smoking can lead to improper healing and cause infection or inflammation.
 Keep in mind that if your implants fail because of smoking, they will need to be removed and you’ll have to go through the process of implant surgery once again.